KayLerch/alexa-utterance-generator/README.md

 __-p, --plain__ won't print the output as a JSON skill schema but rather chooses an easy to read format for validating the generated samples.

 __-v, --values__ followed by a PATH to the values files location.
-If not set the values files will be looked up in the folder of the references *.grammar file.
+If not set the values files will be looked up in the folder of the referenced *.grammar file.

 __-r, --repl__ enters the _[REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)_ inline mode.
 You can now enter grammar specification line by line in your console.
-Complete your input by typing _generate_ (see also below)
+Complete your input by typing _generate!_ (see also below)

 Start with _java -jar alexa-generate.jar booking.grammar_ that will pick up the referenced grammar file and it generates and stores the resulting interaction schema as a JSON file in the same folder as the grammar file.
 Without even giving this command a path to values-files the generator